OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 ## Troubleshoot your add-in

-As you develop your spam-reporting add-in, you may need to troubleshoot issues, such as your add-in not loading.
+As you develop your spam-reporting add-in, you might need to troubleshoot issues, such as your add-in not loading.
 For guidance on how to troubleshoot a spam-reporting add-in, see [Troubleshoot event-based and spam-reporting add-ins](troubleshoot-event-based-and-spam-reporting-add-ins.md).

 ## See also